marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 ### Implementation of the Orchestrator Function

-As the basic setup is in place we will now implement the fan-out/fan-in logic in the Orchestrator Function.
+As the basic setup is in place we now implement the fan-out/fan-in pattern in the Orchestrator Function.

 #### Steps

 1. Open the `index.ts` file of the Orchestrator Function and remove the comments.
-2. Remove the content of the function, the function should now look like this:
+2. Remove the content of the function's body.
+It should look like this:

    ```typescript
    import * as df from "durable-functions"